THE BYLAWS OF THE BALKAN HISTORY ASSOCIATION

 Art.
 6. In order to achieve the aim pursued, the Balkan History Association carries out the following activities:

-a) provides a framework for the scientific activity of its members, in the historical field related to the Balkan region;
+a) provides a framework for the scientific activity of its members, in all fields of history related to the Balkan region;

 c) organizes scientific meetings (national and international symposia, conferences, debates and congresses, both in Romania and in other countries);

-d) encourages the international exchange of scientific materials at institutional level and facilitates an efficient connection to the international scientific circles of Romanian researchers;
+d) encourages the international exchange of scientific materials at institutional level and facilitates an efficient connection to international scientific circles;

-e) establishes connections and collaborations with other institutions and associations with related profile, within the country and abroad, by organizing communication sessions and conferences;
+e) establishes connections and collaborations with other institutions and associations with related profile, within Romania and abroad, by organizing communication sessions and conferences;

 f) designs, maintains and updates a web page intended exclusively for the Association;